umarhassan-mitodl/12.007-spring-2013/content/pages/readings.md

 {{< tdopen >}}

-Schulte, Peter, Laia Alegret, et al. "[The Chicxulub Asteroid Impact and Mass Extinction at the Cretaceous-Paleogene Boundary](http://dx.doi.org/10.1126/science.1177265)." _Science_ 327, no. 5970 (2010): 1214–8.
+Schulte, Peter, Laia Alegret, et al. "{{% resource_link "7fd43c43-7213-4869-b3b3-6691c55c05da" "The Chicxulub Asteroid Impact and Mass Extinction at the Cretaceous-Paleogene Boundary" %}}." _Science_ 327, no. 5970 (2010): 1214–8.

-D'Hondt, Steven. "[Consequences Of The Cretaceous/Paleogene Mass Extinction For Marine Ecosystema](http://dx.doi.org/10.1146/annurev.ecolsys.35.021103.105715)." _Annual Review of Ecology, Evolution, and Systematics_ 36 (2005): 295–317.
+D'Hondt, Steven. "{{% resource_link "15ead809-3d94-4875-b0ba-42d1baf22773" "Consequences Of The Cretaceous/Paleogene Mass Extinction For Marine Ecosystema" %}}." _Annual Review of Ecology, Evolution, and Systematics_ 36 (2005): 295–317.

-McInerney, Francesca A., and Scott L. Wing. "[The Paleocene-Eocene Thermal Maximum: A Perturbation of Carbon Cycle, Climate, and Biosphere with Implications for the Future](http://dx.doi.org/10.1146/annurev-earth-040610-133431)." _Annual Review of Earth and Planetary Sciences_ 39 (2011): 489–516.
+McInerney, Francesca A., and Scott L. Wing. "{{% resource_link "9b94be0e-1578-4028-bf4e-3cf658f5f013" "The Paleocene-Eocene Thermal Maximum: A Perturbation of Carbon Cycle, Climate, and Biosphere with Implications for the Future" %}}." _Annual Review of Earth and Planetary Sciences_ 39 (2011): 489–516.

 {{< tdclose >}}